 This is not the space to dissect the ins and outs of the election campaign.
 EduMais tries, as far as possible, to remain neutral in these processes.

-Yet we feel it necessary to paint a picture of the potential effects of these results upon our work, as well as the country as a whole.
-Although we are not quite sure what lays ahead – nobody is, in truth – there is nevertheless plenty of reason for concern.
+Yet we feel it necessary to paint a picture of the potential effects of these results upon our work.
+Although we are not quite sure what lays ahead – nobody is – there is nevertheless plenty of reason for concern.